fd0/rumpus/README.md

 # rumpus

-Hard- and Software for the rumpus development platform
+Hard- and Software for the rumpus Atmel AVR development platform.